 Our Work in Congo: Grauer’s Gorillas in Two Areas

 Currently, we work in two areas in Congo where critically endangered Grauer’s gorillas are located: in Kahuzi-Biega National Park and in the core of Grauer’s range in the Walikale territory.
 Kahuzi-Biega park contains the only habituated Grauer’s gorillas, which are monitored and protected by the Congolese wildlife authorities (ICCN).
-In the Walikale territory, we monitor and protect groups of Grauer’s gorillas that live outside protected areas, in remote areas of forest that are threatened by mining, hunting and other illegal activities.
+In the Walikale territory, we monitor and protect groups of Grauer’s gorillas that live outside protected areas in remote forests that are threatened by mining, hunting and other illegal activities.

 Unfortunately, Congo has suffered from decades of civil war and insecurity, resulting in extreme poverty and dire conditions in many areas, including where we work.